asalomon-cpsc/recalls-query-pwa/docs/README.md

     <img src="./assets/search_init.png" alt="latest recalls" >

-2. Any piece of text can be entered in the “Search For” field, a product type, a manufacturer/retailer/importer name, a product name ,a recall title or description.
+2. Any piece of text can be entered in the “Search For” field: a product type, a manufacturer/retailer/importer name, a product name ,a recall title or description.
 (In the example below, a Product Model was entered in the Product Model field)

 3. Then click on the “apply” button ( <img src="./assets/apply.png" alt="latest recalls" > ) and if any records are found, the number of records will be displayed.